-4. The availability of safe, tolerable and somewhat specific antiviral therapies:
+4. The availability of safe, tolerable, and somewhat specific antiviral therapies:

-5. The increasing role of viral pathogens in pneumonia and the increased realization of the role of bacterial and viral co-infection necessitate higher clinical index of suspicion and early identification of viral pulmonary pathogens.
+5. The increasing role of viral pathogens in pneumonia and the increased realization of the role of bacterial and viral co-infection necessitate a higher clinical index of suspicion and early identification of viral pulmonary pathogens.
 Counterbalance seeing this new clinical burden is the availability of the following:

-As pneumonia can be considered somewhat a final common pathway of infection, especially for those who are immune compromised, a great number of viruses can cause pneumonia.
+As pneumonia can be considered somewhat a final common pathway of infection, especially for those who are immune-compromised, a great number of viruses can cause pneumonia.
 In general, these viruses can be divided into those containing DNA or RNA as their nucleic acid.
 As this is a bit of an artificial division, a more meaningful approach to etiology is to define by clinical syndromes produced and demographics affected.